-Jie Deng, PhD, RN, OCN, FAAN is an Associate Professor at the University of Pennsylvania School of Nursing.
+Jie Deng, PhD, RN, OCN, FAAN is an Associate Professor at Penn Nursing.
 Dr. Deng’s research interests include long-term cancer survivorship, lymphedema management strategies, self-management in cancer survivors, and health care delivery.
 She has centered her work around an under-recognized, under-studied late effect of head and neck cancer therapy: Lymphedema.
-She has conducted pioneering research projects in identifying the scope and impact of head and neck lymphedema as well as developing clinical measurement tools.
+Dr. Deng has conducted pioneering research projects in identifying the scope and impact of head and neck lymphedema as well as developing clinical measurement tools.